rayguna/sinatra-dice-roll/README.md

 - Note to add the <%= yield %> argument to the wrapper.erb tremplate to pass the additional contents that are unique to each die rolls (see below).

-- By using the master template, each of the die pages contain only the unique contents.
+- By using the master template, each of the die pages only need to contain the unique contents.
 Only one copy of the shared content is needed, which resides within the wrapper.erb file.
 The duplicate code of the contents of the wrapper.erb within each of the die pages can be removed.

-- ANother advantage of placing the shared contents in one place (i.e., within wrapper.erb) is that any changes made within this one file is immediately reflected on the rest of the pages.
+- Another advantage of placing the shared contents in one place (i.e., within wrapper.erb) is that any changes made within this one file is immediately reflected on the rest of the pages.

 ```
 <!-- /views/wrapper.erb -->